EpsilonSolutions/netscaler-command-reference/docs/ns/ns-httpprofile/ns-httpprofile.md

 Minimum value: 0
 Maximum value: 16384

+<b>http2MinSeverConn</b>
+Minimum number of HTTP2 connections established to backend server, on receiving HTTP requests from client before multiplexing the streams into the available HTTP/2 connections.
+Default value: 20
+Minimum value: 1
+Maximum value: 360000

 <b>reusePoolTimeout</b>
 Idle timeout (in seconds) for server connections in re-use pool.
 Connections in the re-use pool are flushed, if they remain idle for the configured timeout.
 Default value: 0